Fatigue

 11.1

-Determine whether cognitive and/or physical fatigue is a significant symptom by taking a focused history and reviewing the relevant items from administered questionnaires (see Appendix 11.1).
+Determine whether cognitive and/or physical fatigue is a significant symptom by taking a focused history and reviewing the relevant items from administered questionnaires (see Appendix 11.1 and Fatigue Severity Scale).

 Last updated